bomeara/dentist/README.md

 parameter estimate.
 For less familiar ones, we can approximate it using the curvature at the peak.
-Another approach is to vary one parameter at a time while holding others at their maximum likelihood estimate until the likelihood gets much worse (typically a cutoff of ∆2 log likelihood units is used).
+Another approach is to vary one parameter at a time while holding others at their maximum likelihood estimate until the likelihood gets much worse (typically a cutoff of delta 2 log likelihood units is used).
 That can underestimate the uncertainty, since there could be a ridge in parameter space.
 A better approach would be to try many values and return all those within some specified likelihood bounds.
 This could be done with latin hypercubes, but it can be a large part of parameter space to explore.
 A different approach would be to focus on sampling points right at the boundary of “good enough.”
 This